polarityio/rapid7-nexpose/README.md

 ### Nexpose URL

-URL to your Rapid7 Nexpose instance to use including the schema (http://, https://) and port as needed.
+URL to your Rapid7 Nexpose Security Console instance to use including the schema (http://, https://) and port as needed.

 ### Nexpose Username